Brown Hands Literacy

-Brown Hands Literacy is a 501(c)(3) nonprofit organization whose mission is to educate Black and Brown children and families about HBCUs in inner city neighborhoods while also building a love for literacy through Black children's books and HBCU Literacy Experiences.
-We also aim to improve the youth's mental health.
+Brown Hands Literacy is a 501(c)(3) nonprofit organization whose mission is to educate and empower the youth and families about Historically Black Colleges and Universities while also building a love for literacy through diverse children's books, HBCU literacy experiences, and films.

 Behind the Brand